alexdevdavis/be-games/README.md

-# Northcoders House of Games API
+# AD Games API

 ## Cloning this repo

-In your local environment, navigate to your chosen directory and use the following command:
+In your local environment, navigate to your chosen directory and use the following commands to create a local copy of this repo:

 ``` git clone https://github.com/alexdevdavis/be-games.git ```